acsbendi/Android-Request-Inspector-WebView/README.md

 Inspect and intercept full HTTP requests (including all headers, cookies and body) sent from Android WebViews.

-This project is inspired by [android-post-webview](https://github.com/KeejOow/android-post-webview) and [request_data_webviewclient](https://github.com/KonstantinSchubert/request_data_webviewclient) and draws some code from both projects.
+This project is inspired by [android-post-webview](https://github.com/KeejOow/android-post-webview) and [request_data_webviewclient](https://github.com/KonstantinSchubert/request_data_webviewclient) and some code was taken from both projects.

 Installation
 ===